duffylaura/team-cards/README.md

 * This application allows you to generate contact cards for your team.
 Currently set up for a team structure of having a manager with engineers and interns.
 But, it could be adapted to any team's specifications.
 * The motivation behind this project was to generate a webpage for a manager that displays their team's basic info, so that they have quick access to their emails and GitHub profiles.
 * Every manager needs to be organized and have quick access to their team's information - this application solves that problem!
-* This project made use of JavaScript, Node.js,  Jest, Inquirer, Classes, HTML and used BULMA for styling.
+* This project made use of JavaScript, Node.js, npm, Jest, Inquirer, Classes, HTML and used BULMA for styling.
 * [Link to video demo-ing the application](https://www.youtube.com/watch?v=Ajdsp6RRq-w).

   ## Table of Contents